WestCoastJitterbugsOrg/calendar/client/README.md

 ### Setting up a local wordpress development and deploying the plugin to it

-If you don't have PHP installed, follow the instructions [here](https://www.php.net/manual/en/install.php).
-Then, make sure you have wp-cli installed by following [these instructions](https://make.wordpress.org/cli/handbook/guides/installing/).
-Run `wp-init` to initialize a wordpress site inside the wp-build directory.

-Now, run `yarn build` followed by `cp `

-To serve the wordpress site, run `wp server --path=wp-build`

-Go to http://localhost:8080/wp-admin and sign in using "admin" as both user and password.
+Install docker and docker-compose.
+Run `yarn start:wordpress`.
+In another terminal, run `docker-compose up -d` with elevated permissions (root/admin).
+Go to http://localhost:8000/wp-admin/install.php and set up the wordpress installation with the credentials found in docker-compose.yml.
+In the wodpress admin view, activate the plugin.
+You should now be able to use the shortcode.

 ### Production plugin deployment

 If you want to deploy it to https://wcj.se, run `yarn build:prod`.

 ...more info coming